What is the Social Development Program?

 Letters To Clients:

-email@example.com Maxine McKeil-McCarty, Client Coordinator, will guide you through the intake process by gathering personal information and determining how you can best be served.
-Maxine is the person who manages the client file and ensures all of the information is correct and up to date.
+email@example.com/ firstname.lastname@example.org Maxine McKeil-McCarty, and Lauren Klefas, Client Coordinators, will guide you through the intake process by gathering personal information and determining how you can best be served.
+Max and Lauren are the people who manage the client files and ensure all of the information is correct and up to date.
 Once the information is processed then the prescription goes on to the loans part of the program.

 Our Loan Check Personnel contact clients on a regular basis to ensure loaned equipment is in good working order.
 If the equipment requires repair, it can be arranged through Easter Seals NB.
 This is also an opportunity to update information and make certain the client is not in need of a reassessment, or further contact with a professional.